 If you wish to make a difference in a student's life, and help relieve the burden caused by financial emergencies, please click on the following link.

 Once on the giving page, select "Other:" in the Designation Menu and enter in the Commets Section "Office Of Multicultural Affairs".

 When students come in to meet with OMA staff, we engage in a holistic conversation about their financial situation, as well as other things that might be impacting their academic progress (including bigger picture things like campus climate, relationships with peers and faculty, etc.).

-Awards have ranged in size from $74 to $1,500, depending on student needs.
-Their most common needs relate to costs for textbooks and food; students have also received grants to assist with housing and utility costs, childcare expenses, study abroad, family emergencies, and transportation costs.
+Awards have ranged in size from $250 to $1,500, depending on student needs.
+Most common needs relate to costs for textbooks and rent.
+Students have also received grants to assist with childcare expenses, medical emergencies, and transportation costs.